-This slow cooker rocky road candy is super easy to make and only takes 5 ingredients!
+This rocky road candy only takes 5 ingredients and super easy to make at home.
+Made with chocolate, marshmallows and nuts.
 Absolutely no cooking or baking required.
 Perfect for when you need a last minute holiday treat!

 Table of Contents